Current recommendations and restrictions during the coronavirus situation

 In accordance with the instructions of the National Institute for Health and Welfare (THL), the mask should not be used if it unreasonably hinders breathing or there are other health-related reasons that prevent the use of the mask.

 The use of face masks is mandatory for city employees working in social and health services and in basic educationin and early education.
 Masks are also used in other tasks, such as customer service tasks and office work, based on risk assessment in work communities.

 updated on 1 June 2021

 Recommendations for events

-The city recommends that private events for more than 6 people should not be held in March.
+The recommendation not to organize private events for more than 50 people is being removed as of 1 June.
+Safety distances and good hand hygiene must be followed in gatherings.
 Private events are all events of a private nature that are not open to the public.
 Examples of private occasions include birthday parties and private evening parties.